 As a former freelance copywriter, I found this to be true.
 I was typically brought in to help companies rewrite their websites.
 While that’s an important project, it’s not something that needs to be done as frequently as content writing.

 My advice to aspiring freelance copywriters: work at an agency first while building your portfolio and client base.
-You’d be surprised at how many coworkers go on to start their own agencies, and reach out to you for freelance copy work.
+You’d be surprised at how many coworkers go on to start their own agencies and reach out to you for freelance copy work.
 Agency work builds your experience and network.

-4. Content marketer
+4. Remote Content Marketing Manager

 Definition: Someone who plans, creates and shares content